 720 and up: Excellent credit

-There are three major credit reporting agencies in North America: TransUnion, Experian, and Equifax.
-You want good scores from all three credit agencies to maximize your chances of getting a loan from the bank.
-Each company prepares its own reports, so you'll need to call all three to get access to your scores — you can get your credit report once a year, and it’s free!
+There are three major credit reporting agencies in North America: TransUnion, Experian and Equifax.
+You want good scores from all three credit bureaus to maximize your chances of landing a loan.

-Alright, are you ready to get your hands dirty and fix your credit score for good?
+All right, are you ready to roll up your sleeves and fix your credit score for good?
 We're here to tell you how to do it.

 How to fix your credit score